 Frequently, preachers claim that you must know a time and a place when you accepted the Lord as your Savior or became a Christian.
 The average hearer sometimes thinks, “If I do not know this time or place, then I must not be a Christian.”
 However, such a conclusion is false.

 It is definitely advisable to know when and where you trusted Christ as your Savior for personal testimony reasons.
-However, the main point of the Gospel message is that we believe in Christ (Acts 16:31)and not trust our works (Rom.
-4:5; Eph 2:8-9).
+However, the main point of the gospel message is that we believe in Christ (Acts 16:31)and not trust our works (Rom.
+4:5, Eph 2:8-9).
 The Bible does not say, “Except you know the time and place of your conversion, you cannot enter the kingdom of God.”
-Instead, it says we must be born again which is by receiving Christ in faith (Jn.
-3:3-5; cf. Jn.
+Instead, it says that we must be born again which is by receiving Christ in faith (Jn.
+3:3-5, cf. Jn.
 1:12-13).